spantaleev/sijax-python/docs/how_to_setup.rst

 How to setup Sijax for your project
 ===================================

-To get started with Sijax, you'll first need to install the Python library.
+To get started with Sijax, you'll first need to install the Sijax_ Python library.
 It has no dependencies, so it should be as painless as possible.

 Instead of using the Sijax library directly, you may want to install a wrapper for it in the form of an extension for the framework you're using (if such an extension is available).

 A Sijax extension for the `Flask microframework <http://flask.pocoo.org>`_ is available for example (`Flask-Sijax`_) Extensions for other frameworks may appear with time.